 spring.datasource.password=password

-Step 4: Run the Task
+Step 4: Run the task

 mvn spring-boot:run

-Advanced Example: Integrating with Spring Batch
+Advanced Example: Running a Spring Batch Job as a Task

-Step 1: Add Dependencies
+Step 1: Add Spring Batch

 <dependency>